elestilo/el./Roadmap.md

 ## Ideas or future releases

+- Separate business logic for creating new product variation into its own function. #3343
 - Ability to hook into core classes initializing was implemented. #3689
 - Checkout review page #3578
 - Add option to automatically delete expired coupons #3622